eMedicine Specialties > Endocrinology > Multiple Endocrine Disease and Miscellaneous Endocrine Disease

 Laboratory Studies

-In diagnosing polyglandular autoimmune (PGA) syndrome, type I, a clinical history and examination that suggest evidence of more than 1 endocrine deficiency should prompt the use of the following tests:
+The diagnosis of polyglandular autoimmune (PGA) syndrome, type I is usually made with two or three of the following conditions: mucocutaneous candidiasis, hypoparathyroidism and/or adrenal insufficiency.
+In diagnosing PGA-1, a clinical history and examination that suggest evidence of more than 1 endocrine deficiency should prompt the use of the following tests:

 • This helps to verify the autoimmune etiology of the disease and to identify patients who may later develop multi-endocrine deficiency.